Docs

 Your customers may want to pause their subscription temporarily instead of canceling it altogether, for the following reasons:

-• they might not want to use the service for a short span of time
+• They may not want to use the service for a short period of time.

-• they might not be present at the location temporarily
+• They may not be present at the location temporarily.

-You can pause a subscription in case there are issues with receiving payments from your customer, so until you have resolved the payment issues, you can keep the subscription on hold.
+You can pause a subscription if there are issues with receiving payments from your customer.
+Until you resolve the payment issues, you can keep the subscription on hold.

 You can pause the subscription from your Chargebee site or via API.
-Your customers can also pause the subscription via the Customer Self-serve Portal.
+Customers can also pause their subscription via the Customer Self-Serve Portal.

-Subscriptions can be placed on pause for a defined period if the resume date/time is known, else can be placed on pause indefinitely.
-Chargebee will not provide credits for the unused billing period.
-However, you can choose to manually provide credits to your customers, if required.
+Subscriptions can be paused for a defined period if the resume date/time is known, or paused indefinitely.
+Chargebee does not provide credits for the unused billing period, but you can choose to manually provide credits to your customers if needed.

 Configure Pause & Resume Subscription

-Configure the default settings on how to handle the subscriptions, invoices, charges when you pause or resume -
+Configure the default settings for handling subscriptions, invoices, and charges when you pause or resume:

 Choose defaults for Pause: